jota191/AspectAG/papers/ifl2019/README.md

   rough edges.
 My conclusion is a weak accept under the condition that the authors spend some time refining the paper.

+☒ Section 4.3: I don't really see the added value of Table 2.
+What's wrong with just providing the type signatures?
+Even if you want to list the unicode characters, that can be done with regular type signatures as well.
+On unicode
+  usage: the example in Figure 1 is inconsistent with regards to unicode usage.
+  Some operators are unicode, other are ASCII operators.
+To introduce fewer new symbols to the reader and to make the correspondence between the paper and a real implementation easier to see, I think I would prefer not to introduce a unicode presentation for some of those operators.
+☑ [la tabla voló, hay que ver si vale la  pena mantener extAspect y comAspect o definir derecho los operadores (en este momento teníamos tres formas de hacer lo mismo)]

 # Observaciones - rev2 (score 0)